 Ebert has given years of service to Farm Bureau at the state and local level.
 Ebert served as on PFB’s State Board of Director for District 16 from 1996 to 2004.
 He was also president of Westmoreland County Farm Bureau and vice chair of PFB’s Young Farmer and Rancher Committee.
 Ebert also led PFB’s Dairy Committee, and presented testimony before the Pennsylvania Milk Marketing Board on behalf of dairy farmers across the state.

 In 2009, Ebert received the Mid-Atlantic “Master Farmer” Award, in recognition of his farm success and civic engagement.

 In 2008, Ebert was honored with the Charles E. Cowan Memorial Award, from the Professional Dairy Manager of Pennsylvania.
 The award is given in recognition to a farmer who has shown superior management on their farm, and outstanding leadership within the dairy industry.

 Ebert was named 2007 Country Folks Keystone Farm Show "Farmer of the Year.”
 He was recognized for his involvement and accomplishments in the dairy industry and his involvement in social and agricultural organizations, such as Farm Bureau.

 The farm’s conservation work was recognized with the Westmoreland County Conservation Award in 1983.
-In his community, Ebert serves as a 4-H leader, superintendent for the Westmoreland County Fair Association, on the St. James Catholic Church Pastoral Council and as a member of the Pittsburgh Food Policy Council.
+In his community, Ebert serves as a 4-H leader, superintendent for the Westmoreland County Fair Association and on the St. James Catholic Church Pastoral Council.